-However, the minimum legal requirement is to have an 'appointed person' to take charge of first aid arrangements, provided the school's assessment of need has taken into account the nature of employees' work, the number of staff, and the location of the school.
+However, the minimum legal requirement is to have an 'appointed person' to take charge of first aid arrangements, provided the school's assessment of need has considered the nature of employees' work, the number of staff, and the location of the school.
 The appointed person does not need to be a trained first aider.